 Despite its reputation as a beautifying procedure, Botox – or botulinum toxin – has recently found a second purpose as a tool for chronic pain management.
-Doctors have found that for a person suffering from chronic back pain, neck pain, facial pain, or even chronic migraines, a visit to Botox specialists in the Dallas, TX, area can yield surprisingly fast and effective relief from pain that just doesn’t respond well to other treatments.
+Doctors have found that for a person suffering from chronic back pain, neck pain, facial pain, or even chronic migraines, a visit to Botox specialists in Texas and Florida can yield surprisingly fast and effective relief from pain that just doesn’t respond well to other treatments.

 How Does Botox Treat Chronic Pain?

 Botox, or botulinum toxin, is one of modern medicine’s most fascinating treatments.
 A protein produced by certain types of bacteria, botulinum toxin, in its natural form, is one of the most toxic substances known to man.
 Decades of research and careful refinement of the toxin has allowed scientists to start using this substance for good, and today Botox is used safely in millions of procedures, both medical and cosmetic.
 The toxin itself works by blocking a neurotransmitter called acetylcholine, which forces muscles to relax; in large doses Botox causes parts of the body to shut down completely, but when administered in small doses by a trained professional, it relaxes muscles safely and locally to smooth out wrinkles and to target muscular sources of chronic pain.

 What Conditions Can Botox Treat?